docarray/docarray/docs/data_types/table/table.md

 │                     │
 ╰─────────────────────╯
 ```
-The resulting DocArray contains three `Book`s, since each row of the csv file corresponds to one book and is assigned to one `Book` instance.
+The resulting DocList contains three `Book`s, since each row of the csv file corresponds to one book and is assigned to one `Book` instance.

 ## Save to CSV file

-Vice versa, you can also store your DocArray data to a `.csv` file.
+Vice versa, you can also store your DocList data to a `.csv` file.
 ```python
 docs.to_csv(file_path='/path/to/my_file.csv')
 ```